All Episodes

 Let me just say one more statement I read many years ago that impressed me.

-Carl Jung, who I greatly admire, he wrote in a book once, not his UFO book, another one, that he didn't feel that humans would become fully rational or fully appreciate themselves until they actually had a physical interaction with a quasi-human intelligence, he said, from another star system.
+Carl Jung, who I greatly admire, he wrote in a book once that, and not his UFO book, another one, that he didn't feel that humans would become fully rational or fully appreciate themselves until they actually had a physical interaction with a quasi-human intelligence, he said, from another star system.

 Yeah, I mean, who are we?